msillano/IoTwebUI/APP/Logic Analyzer/README.md

 * **Add**: A large pop-up appears with all available devices and signals.
 By clicking _add_ (`aggiungi`), you can select the signals to display in the _Logic Analyzer_ (note: if more than 5 signals are selected, the later ones will overwrite the earlier ones).
 _Of course, it makes sense to choose attributes (codes) with boolean values (true/false) or numeric values (0 => false, else => true: see 'countdown' (C) in the figure): for convenience, the third column shows the current values._

-note: _the display has some latency, due to the frequency of TuyaCloud data polling (see `tuyaInterval`, in 'config.js', min 20s for short periods).
-Events shorter than 20s may NOT be displayed.
-Please keep this in mind when you schedule a test._

 ![image](https://github.com/user-attachments/assets/e0b957f3-9371-405e-9981-630d13f7dec6)

 ### Notes